mananat trayate iti mantraha

 it is a science, not a knowledge or belief.

-therefore, like any science, it has to be rightly learned and applied.
+therefore, like any science, it has to be rightly understood and properly used.

 The historical derivation of the science of mantra corresponds with the intricacies of the Sanskrit language - a divine language called also "mother of tongues."
 It is not coincidence, that the Sanskrit language is a tool for working with the subtle energy potential, represented by each chakra in the subtle body.